-Preliminary engineering- Refinements to design developed during conceptual engineering.
-Includes preliminary technical studies to determine all relevant aspects of project location, any feasible alternatives or design options, and various costs and benefits before advancing the project into the detailed final design phase.
+preliminary engineering- Refinements to a project's design developed during conceptual engineering.
+Includes preliminary technical studies performed to determine relevant aspects of project location, any feasible alternatives or design options, and various costs and benefits before advancing the project into the detailed final design phase.

-program- (1) verb, to assign funds to a project; (2) assign funds to a project; (3) implementing transportation projects or policies.
+program- To assign funds to a project or to implement projects or policies.

-Retained Cut- The construction of earth-retaining structures to support excavations where tracks are located below existing grade.
+retained cut- The construction of earth-retaining structures to support excavations where tracks are located below existing grade.

-Retained Fill- The construction of retaining walls to support fill where tracks are raised above existing grade.
+retained fill- The construction of retaining walls to support fill where tracks are raised above existing grade.

-revenue- Receipts derived from or for the operation of transit service including farebox revenue, revenue from other com-mercial sources, and operating assistance from governments.
-Farebox revenue includes all fare, transfer charges, and zone charges paid by transit passengers.
+revenue- Receipts derived from or for the operation of transit service, including farebox revenue, revenue from other commercial sources, and operating assistance from governments.
+Farebox revenue includes all fares, transfer charges, and zone charges paid by transit passengers.